Root River/Harmony-Preston Valley State Trail

 The Root River Trail runs from Fountain all the way through Lanesboro, Whalan, Peterson, Rushford and Houston for a total of 42 miles.
 The former rail bed follows the meandering Root River through spectacular limestone bluffs, picturesque farms and small towns.
 It is generally flat and level, except for short stretches on its eastern segment.

 At Isinours Junction it connects with the 18-mile-long Harmony-Preston Valley Trail, which connects the two communities for which it was named.
 The northern two thirds of this trail are built on abandoned railroad grade and are fairly flat.
 The southern segment leaves the constraints of the railroad bed and climbs to the rim of the valley with great views of the countryside.
 Stop and see a large sinkhole at the Karst Interpretive Site a half-mile from Harmony.
 A similar site is about a mile from Fountain on the Root River Trail.
 Summer uses on both trails include hiking, biking and inline skating.
-Trails are groomed for cross-country skiing in the winter.
+Parts of the Root River Trail are groomed for cross-country skiing in the winter.

 Photo Gallery Harmony-Preston Valley Trail